Year-End State and Local Tax Planning

 Nexus

-• Compliance with Tax Laws: Understanding where your business has sales tax nexus is essential for complying with state and local tax laws.
-Failing to collect and remit the appropriate sales tax can result in penalties and legal issues.
+• Understanding where your business has sales tax nexus is essential for complying with state and local tax laws.
+Failing to collect and remit the appropriate sales tax can result in significant tax liabilities, plus penalties and other legal issues.

-• Minimize Tax Liabilities: Without knowing your nexus, you may inadvertently accrue tax liabilities in multiple jurisdictions.
-Identifying your nexus allows you to calculate, collect tax from customers when applicable, and pay the correct amount of sales tax to avoid penalties and interest.
+• Without knowing where you have nexus, you may inadvertently accrue tax liabilities in multiple jurisdictions.
+Identifying your nexus creating activities allows you to calculate and collect tax from customers when applicable, and pay the correct amount of sales tax to avoid penalties and interest.
+There can be serious consequences to a business not knowing where it established nexus since several states have formed nexus units to search for non-compliant businesses.

-• Operational Efficiency: Identifying sales tax nexus helps streamline your business operations.
-You can set up accurate tax collection procedures, reducing the administrative burden and potential errors in tax calculations.
+• Identifying sales tax nexus helps streamline your business operations.
+You can implement accurate tax collection procedures, reduce the administrative burden, and catch potential errors in tax calculations.

-• Audit Preparedness: Tax authorities may audit your business to ensure compliance.
-Knowing your nexus and having accurate records of collected taxes makes the audit process smoother and less stressful.
+• Tax authorities may audit your business to ensure compliance.
+If you know where you have nexus and maintain accurate records of collected taxes, the whole audit process is much smoother and less stressful.

 Changing Tax Laws and Definitions

-• Most state sales tax codes were written decades ago, prior to the advent of the internet.
-These tax codes are no longer adequate to address the digital economy.
+• Most state sales tax statutes were written decades ago, prior to the advent of the internet.
+These tax statutes may no longer be adequate to address the digital economy.
 States are addressing these inadequacies by updating regulations and statutes.
+For example, Texas has recently updated its rules on data processing to address computerized services.

 Compliance